activeadmin-plugins/active_admin_import/README.md

 # ActiveAdminImport
-The most fastest and efficient CSV import for Active Admin (based on activerecord-import gem) with support of validations and bulk inserts
+The most fastest and efficient CSV import for Active Admin with support of validations, bulk inserts and encodings handling